genmancoder/web_app/README.md

 * Append the new data to the data.txt file.
 * After writing new data to the file, display the updated contents of data.txt on the web page.

-#### PHP-Act-5 - Working with Files
+#### PHP-Act-5 - Database Connectivity

 * Set up a MySQL database with a table named "users" containing fields for id, username, and email.
 Write PHP scripts to connect to the database and perform CRUD operations on the "users" table.

 #### Project Work (Midterm)

 * Develop a simple CRUD application for managing a list of any two (2) related entities listed below.
-The application should allow users to add, edit, delete, and view contact information stored in a MySQL database.
+The application should allow users to add, edit, delete, and view  information stored in a MySQL database.
+This project should be developed using Java and PHP.
+There should be two application (web and desktop) running and/or using the same database/database server for integration.
+Any changes or information added should reflect on both apps.
+Web app must be responsive (no css framework).

 - User